uafgeotools/mtuq/docs/user_guide/06/customizing_figures.rst

 .. note::

     Note that frontend functions perform only data manipulation.
-All graphics library calls occur in the backends.
-As a result, users can interchange graphics libraries such as matplotlib, GMT, or PyGMT.
+All calls to graphics libraries (matplotlib, GMT, PyGMT and so on) occur in the backends.
+As a result, figures are customizable to extent that users are free to use any graphics library.

 .. warning::

-    matplotlib was used to generated the default figure above, while PyGMT was used to generate the custom figure.
-PyGMT requires additional installation steps, beyond `pip install -e mtuq/`.
+    matplotlib was used to create the default figure above, while PyGMT was used to generate the custom figure.
+PyGMT requires `additional installation steps <https://uafgeotools.github.io/mtuq/install/index.html#graphics-dependencies>`_, beyond `pip install -e mtuq/`.

 Misfit and likelihood figures